adarshmadhusoodanan/adarshmadhusoodanan.tech/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }
----
-# the default layout is 'page'
-icon: fas fa-user
-order: 1
----

 ## Adarsh Madhusoodanan

 A passionate backend developer and tech community builder, known for crafting practical solutions using clean, efficient code.
 With a strong foundation in Python and web development, Adarsh is deeply interested in AI, ML, and backend engineering that powers scalable systems.